jbiddulph/safehouse/DOMAIN_PARKING_SETUP.md

 2. Netlify will automatically redeploy
 3. Your parked domain will show the coming soon page

+## Step 4: SSL Certificate (Important!)

+After adding your domain to Netlify:

+1. **DNS verification** will complete first (usually within minutes)
+2. **SSL/TLS certificate provisioning** can take up to 24 hours
+3. During this time, you may see "Your connection to this site is not secure" - this is normal
+4. Once the certificate is issued, you'll see a green padlock and HTTPS will work

+**To check SSL status:**
+- Go to Netlify Dashboard → Your Site → **Domain settings**
+- Look for "SSL/TLS certificate" section
+- Status will show "Provisioning" until complete

+**Note:** You can still test the redirects during certificate provisioning, but you'll need to accept the security warning in your browser.

-## Step 4: Verify
+## Step 5: Verify

-1. Visit your parked domain (e.g., `https://yourdomain.com`)
+1. Visit your parked domain (e.g., `https://mysafehouse.co.uk` or `http://mysafehouse.co.uk` during SSL provisioning)
-2. You should see the "Coming Soon" page
+2. You should be automatically redirected to the "Coming Soon" page
 3. The main app should still work on `https://safehouse2025.netlify.app`

 ## Customizing the Holding Page